ionic-team/CapacitorWatch/packages/iOS-capWatch-watch/README.md

-# iOS-capWatch-watch
+# CapWatch-watch-SPM

-This is a prototype for the watch app:
+This is the Swift Package fo the watch half of the CapacitorWatch plugin.
+See the main readme for more details

 ```
 import SwiftUI